sinclairzx81/drift/readme.md

 ## Overview

 Drift is a command line tool that integrates the Chrome Developer Console into the terminal.
-It is built upon the Chrome DevTools Protocol and implements an interactive repl for running code in remote Chrome instances and sends browser logging to stdout.
-It is built to enable browser functionality to be developed and tested entirely within a terminal window.
+It is built upon the Chrome DevTools Protocol and implements an interactive repl for running code in remote Chrome instances.
+Drift enables browser functionality to be developed and tested entirely from within a terminal window.

-Drift is designed to be a Node like tool for dynamically running JavaScript in constrained browser environments.
-It can be used for browser automation, testing code in CI or used as a general purpose scripting environment.
+Drift works similar to Node but runs code in constrained browser environments.
+It can be used for browser automation, running browser code in CI environments or used as a general purpose scripting tool.

 License MIT